BostonBSD/financials/README.md

 which can be copied to wherever the user binaries are installed.

 The user needs a free account at finnhub.io, which will give them an access key.
+The finnhub.io free tier has a maximum of 60 API calls per minute.
+If the software returns all zero values, this means the API maxiumum has been reached, and is not a problem with the software.

 ----------------------------------------------------------
 Has been tested on FreeBSD 13.1, Fedora 35,